Alvaro de Loyola Furtado: Early life and education

-Education

-After completing his primary schooling, Loyola Furtado admitted in Rachol Seminary.
+After completing his primary schooling, Furtado admitted in Rachol Seminary.
 He moved to Bangalore for further studies and then passed Inter-Science with distinction from St. Aloysius College.
 He obtained his medical degree from Madras Medical College in 1941.

-Role in World War II
+Military career

-Loyola Furtado also served in the Indian Medical Service under the South East Asia Command during World War II.
+Furtado served in the Indian Medical Service under the South East Asia Command during World War II.
 He was a Captain for four years in Nira and Chittagong, Bengal.
 He was awarded the Burma campaign medal, Long Service Medal and War Medal for his meritorious service.

-Philanthropy
+Post-military

-After World War II, Loyola Furtado returned to his native village and started his medical practice.
+After World War II, Furtado returned to his native village and started his medical practice.
 He served the poor and the rich without distinction, often waking up at unearthly hours.
 He was actively involved in the Tuberculosis Control Programme and was awarded the title, "Chief of 'Ordem dos Médicos da Índia Portuguesa".
-Loyola Furtado was concerned about the decline of the Comunidades and in 1961 he wrote a paper advocating its continuance.
+Furtado was concerned about the decline of the Comunidades and in 1961 he wrote a paper advocating its continuance.
 As a member of the Goa legislature he moved various resolutions that covered Goan rural life.